Beyond the no-knock: Push in states to reform police tactics

 "The rest of us got to see that level of militarization with the protests ... but it’s happening literally every night in these communities,” Kraska said.
 “You have to think there’s going to be some lasting trauma from that.”

-But just banning the warrants isn't enough, because the raids would only continue in other ways, said Campaign Zero manager Katie Ryan, which is why the group has included in its legislation a complement of reforms, including requiring officers to be in uniforms that make them easily identifiable, requiring warrants to be served between 9 a.m. and 7 p.m. and requiring the officers to know when asking for the warrant who lives at the residence including whether there are children, older people or anyone with a disability.
+But just banning the warrants isn't enough, because the raids would only continue in other ways, said Campaign Zero manager Katie Ryan.
+She says that's why the group has included in its legislation a complement of reforms: requiring officers to be in uniforms that make them easily identifiable, requiring warrants to be served between 9 a.m. and 7 p.m. and requiring the officers to know when asking for the warrant who lives at the residence, including whether there are children, older people or anyone with a disability.

 “We had to create something comprehensive to cut off flimsy legislation and get real change," Ryan said.